Rajpratik71/Mininet-wiki/MininetWalkthrough.md

 <verbatim>
 sudo mn --test pingpair</verbatim>

-This command created a minimal topology, started up the !OpenFlow reference controller, ran an all-pairs-ping test, and tore down both the topology and the controller.
+This command created a minimal topology, started up the OpenFlow reference controller, ran an all-pairs-ping test, and tore down both the topology and the controller.

 Another useful test is iperf (give it about 10 seconds to complete):
 <verbatim>